What does this AWS Solution do?

 AWS WAF is a web application firewall that enables customers to quickly create custom, application-specific rules that block common attack patterns that can affect application availability, compromise security, or consume excessive resources.
 AWS WAF can be completely administered via APIs which makes security automation easy, enabling rapid rule propagation and fast incident response.

 AWS offers a solution that uses AWS CloudFormation to automatically deploy a set of AWS WAF rules designed to filter common web-based attacks.
 Users can select from preconfigured protective features that define the rules included in an AWS WAF web access control list (web ACL).
 Once the solution is deployed, AWS WAF will begin inspecting web requests to the user’s existing Amazon CloudFront distributions or Application Load Balancers, and block them when applicable.

-Version 2.3.1 of the solution uses the most up-to-date Node.js runtime.
-Version 2.3 uses the Node.js 8.10 runtime, which reaches end-of-life on December 31, 2019.
-To upgrade to version 2.3.1, you must deploy the solution as a new stack.
+The most recent version of this solution uses the most up-to-date Node.js runtime.
+Version 2.3 uses the Node.js 8.10 runtime, which reached end-of-life on December 31, 2019.
+To upgrade to the latest version of this solution, you must deploy the solution as a new stack.
 For more information, see the deployment guide.